Ahmedtayel22/Digital-IC-Design/README.md

 # Digital-Design
-RTL &amp; Synthesis of some Digital Blocks
+RTL &amp; of some Digital Blocks